Vonage/vivid/components/dropdown/readme.md

 ### `vwc-dropdown`

-`vwc-dropdown` is a surfacing menu component, showing up on demand, eg upon user action.
+`vwc-dropdown` is a surfacing content component, dropdown, showing up on demand, eg upon user action.
 `vwc-dropdown`, in contrast to `vwc-menu`, allows a free content provided by consumer, while structuring the internal body with slots: `header`, `footer` and the default content.

 ### Usage